-📖 Turn the Ship Around!: A True Story of Turning Followers into Leaders (Hardcover) by L. David Marquet
+📖 Turn the Ship Around!: A True Story of Turning Followers into Leaders by L. David Marquet (Book Summary & Key Takeaways)

 🌌 Turn the Ship Around! - A Deep Dive into Intent, Identity, and Influence